 The FNW Division previously introduced an opportunity for the public to share feedback through the public facing division website.
 Themes from this data collection largely focused on the need for attachment to FPs in the community with additional feedback inquiring about finding either a FP or an NP in the community.
-Responses and feedback compiled from April-December 2019 show the most common words used by visitors, as shown by the word cloud below (Figure 5).
+Responses and feedback compiled from April 2019 -February 2020 show the most common words used by visitors, as shown by the word cloud below (Figure 5).

-There was one new response for the online survey for period 10.
-Analytic analysis of the FNW division website indicated that 50% of visitors to the website first entered through the "finding a family doctor" link.
+There were three new responses for the online survey for period 11.
+Analytic analysis of the FNW division website indicated that 57% of visitors to the website first entered through the "finding a family doctor" link.
 The graph below details the satisfaction trends over time